What is a SIM card, and what is it used for? Types, sizes, and what it stores

 A SIM (Subscriber Identity Module) card is a small, removable card used in mobile devices to connect to cellular networks.
 It’s a piece of plastic with a metallic chip at its core, but don’t be fooled by its humble appearance — this component securely stores important information, such as your phone number and carrier details.

-What does a SIM card do?
+What exactly does a SIM card do?

 Each SIM card carries unique identifiers — IMSI (International Mobile Subscriber Identity) and ICCID (Integrated Circuit Card Identifier).
 The IMSI is how your carrier knows who you are, ensuring your calls, texts, and data are linked to the correct account.
 For example, if you stop paying your bill, your IMSI is the code that allows your provider to block you from its network.
 The ICCID, on the other hand, tells mobile operators which network your SIM should connect to, directing your device to the right provider.